ksinha49/ai-workloads/README.md

 # Enterprise AI Services

-Enterprise AI Services is a collection of AWS Lambda microservices for building serverless document processing workflows.
+Ameritas Enterprise AI Services is a collection of custom built microservices for building serverless document processing workflows.
 Each service focuses on a specific task such as OCR extraction, PDF assembly or embedding generation.

 ## Services